 • Reduce the milk production losses caused by Strep. uberis mastitis by 0.9 litres per day across the whole lactation.

-• Reduce the cell count in animals with Strep. uberis mastitis.
+• Reduce the somatic cell count in animals with Strep. uberis mastitis.

 The vaccine is labelled for use at 60 days pre-calving with boosters at 21 days pre-calving and 15 days post-calving.
 A booster every six months is needed to maintain a high level of immunity throughout lactation.
 This labelled strategy may not be achievable in many herds but there are a variety of “off-label” vaccination strategies that have been shown to also be effective, however these legally require farm specific veterinary advise.

-Give one of our vets a call to discuss if UBAC has a role to play in your mastitis control program.
+Give us a call to discuss if UBAC has a role to play in your mastitis control program.

 Instagram